geovern/PasswordSafetyAnalyser/passwordStrengthCheck/README.md

-# Password Strength Checker
+# _Password Strength Checker_
-## _utilizing Shannon Entropy, common password checks_
-## _and Bruteforce time estimation using Hydra_

->This project is a CLI program written in C. You input a password and it calculates strength/safety with various metrics (length, special characters, etc.) and Shannon Entropy.
+This project is a CLI program written in C. You input a password and it calculates strength/safety with various metrics (length, special characters, etc.) and Shannon Entropy.
 It also checks if it is in a [list of common passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/Pwdb_top-10000000.txt) and provides a bruteforce time estimation using Hydra.

 ## Features